stanwood/handbook/README.md

 We don't let people go lightly.
 We review, feedback, mentor and give second chances.
-We help people we let go, to find a new job.
+We help people we let go to find a new job.

-Sexual harassment or discrimination, both active and by passive toleration is not.
+Sexual harassment or discrimination - neither active nor passive - is tolerated.

-We do not tolerate sexual harassment, discrimination based on
+We do not tolerate harassment or discrimination based on age, disability, race, nationality, religious belief or lack of religious belief, life expectancy, sex, sexual orientation, transgender status.

-- Age
-- Disability
-- Race
-- Nationality
-- Religious belief or lack of religious belief
-- Life expectancy
-- Sex
-- Sexual orientation
-- Transgender status

-We do not tolerate violent acts, threats or encouragement of violence, fighting, bullying, coercion or use of abusive or threatening words directed to, about or against a team member, client or third party, even in a joking manner.
+We do not tolerate violent acts, threats or encouragement of violence, fighting, bullying, coercion or use of abusive or threatening words, directed to, about or against a team member, client or third party, even in a joking manner.
 First-time violations of this value is a fireable offence.

 We kindly nudge each other should we, for instance, use the male form of a word by adding the eggplant emoji to the post.

 ### V. Working remotely

-We work where we can work best: near our families, at those places we choose to because we want, not because we must.
+We work where we can work best: near our families and at the places we choose, because we want to, not because we have to.

 We treat each other the same - despite our location.